micrology/prsm/doc/help.md

 Click the 'Copy to clipboard' button to copy the web link to the clipboard, and then paste the link into an email or a text message or just tell other participants the name of the room (which is a randomly generated set of 4 groups of three letters separated by hyphens).
 When they access the link, they will see whatever is in your app window.

-There are three options for the sharing link.
-If you check the 'Clone map' box, the web link will be to the same map but in a new room - any changes made to this new map will *not* appear in the original room.
-If you check the 'View only' box, the recipient of the web link will not be able to make any changes to the map.
-If you check the Data view box, the web link will be a a spreadsheet-like view of the facors and links in the map (see the [section on the Data view](#data-view)).
+There are also three buttons on the right.
+If you click  the 'Clone map' button, a browser tab will open with the same map but in a new room - any changes made to this new map will *not* appear in the original room.
+You can then send the web address to others, confidnet that they will not disturb the original map.
+If you click the 'View only' button, a copy of the map will be made in a new browser tab, but without any of the buttons that allow one to modify the map.
+You can use the web link of this map to distribute the map to people whom you wnat to look at the map, but not change it.
+If you click the 'Data view' button, the web link will be a a spreadsheet-like view of the factors and links in the map (see the [section on the Data view](#data-view)).

 ### Avatars and pointers

 When there are others in the room, the initial letters of their name appear in a circle at the top left - their *avatar*.
 If you hover the mouse pointer over the circle, their full name is shown (their real name or the name they have been given by the app).
-If they don't do anything for 15 minutes, the avatar fades and, if they close their browser window, it disappears.
+If they don't do anything for 15 minutes, the avatar fades and if they close their browser window, it disappears.

 The other users' mouse pointers are shown on the map.
 As you move your mouse pointer (or finger on a touchscreen), a small disc containing your initials moves on every other users' map correspondingly.
 If you are talking with other users by audio or video link, you can use your mouse to point to things of interest, and the other users can see what you are pointing at.